 - The right to cancel does not apply to tickets or reservations for an event (such as the Society Convention).

 - Membership subscriptions are a contract for a service which begins as soon as you have received any associated item.
 In particular, once you have been given access to downloadable PDF Bulletins, or have been sent any paper Bulletins, the contract can no longer be cancelled.

 - Some other items are exempt, eg. personalised items, special orders, downloadable items, and most digital, audio or video media if you have broken any seals.

 - We require you to return any goods to us in re-saleable condition and in good time, at your own expense.

 - You are legally obliged to take reasonable care of the goods until they reach us.
 You may therefore wish to take out suitable shipping insurance.

-If you order goods from us and you discover they are faulty or unfit for purpose within a reasonable time, we will offer you a replacement or a refund, at your option.
+If you order goods from us and you discover within a reasonable time that they are faulty or unfit for purpose, we will offer you a replacement or a refund, at your option.
 We may ask you to return the original items (at our expense), so you must take reasonable care of them.

 Unless we have made a mistake, we will not normally make any refunds except as stated above.
 If you have made a genuine accidental error, or there are other extenuating circumstances, please get in touch and we may be able to help, though we cannot promise to do so.